 The Areas of Outstanding Natural Beauty body (AONB) was created through the incorporation of the National Parks and Access to the Countryside Act of 1949.
 The Lincolnshire Wolds were granted this status in 1973.

-This legislation is meant to promote the natural beauty of designated zones as well as opportunities in tourism development.
-Said areas can be likened to national parks with emphasis on natural attractions such as forests, grasslands, rivers, swamps, estuaries, and shorelines.
+This legislation is meant to promote the natural beauty of designated zones, as well as opportunities in tourism development.
+Said areas can be likened to national parks, with emphasis on natural attractions such as forests, grasslands, rivers, swamps, estuaries and shorelines.

-The mill churns out flour obtained from organic grain while the ground shop sells an assortment of unprocessed food products.
-Tourists can explore the refinery and observe the flour milling procedure.
-On the other hand, the tea room serves refreshments and light snacks.
+The mill churns out flour obtained from organic grain, while the ground shop sells an assortment of unprocessed food products.
+Tourists can explore the refinery and observe the flour milling procedure, or stop by the tea room for some refreshments and light snacks.

 The Old Engine House was converted into a showroom for Victorian and Edwardian antique pieces.

 If you’re interested in locomotive history, we’re sure you’ll enjoy a visit to the Lincolnshire Wolds Railway.

 The railway has been carefully restored by a preservation society since the line’s closure in 1984.
 Visit on one of their running days and enjoy a scenic ride on a steam train through the low hills and green countryside.

 Constructed in 1611, this manor house is said to be the biggest in England.